-Welcome to the cluster Secondary Resources for Building Materials, SReBMat, and the section dedicated on work performed in Inorganic Polymers (geopolymers).
+Welcome to the Secondary Resources for Engineered Materials, SREMat, and the section dedicated on work performed in Inorganic Polymers (geopolymers).

 Background and motivation